owncast/owncast.github.io/docs/plugins/permissions.md

 ### `events.emit`

-Grants `owncast.events.emit(eventType, payload)`: emit a custom event that the host namespaces with your plugin slug before dispatching it.
-Subscribers use `<plugin-slug>.<eventType>`.
-Subscribing to events emitted by other plugins does not require a permission.
+Grants `owncast.events.emit(eventType, payload)`.
+Pass the receiving plugin's fully qualified `<recipient-slug>.<hook>` name.
+The host does not rewrite the emitted name.
+Declaring and receiving a plugin-owned custom hook does not require a permission.

 ### `http.serve`